Home > How to Tips

 Can't change permissions on Mac, what to do?

-On the file or folder Info window, you click the bottom lock to try to unlock it to make changes.
+On the hard drive, file, or folder Info window, you click the bottom lock to try to unlock it to make changes.
 But unexpectedly, you receive an error message saying "The operation can't be completed because you don't have the necessary permission.".

-You may be confused that why you can't change permissions on Mac.
+You may be confused about why you can't change permissions on the external hard drive on your Mac, or of the file or folder.
 Usually, only the owner of the file can modify the permissions for it.
 In that case, you can log into the Mac with the admin account.
-Only the administrator has the right to make modifications to all the users' permissions on Mac.
+Only the administrator has the right to modify all the users' permissions on Mac.

 And if you run the chmod command in Terminal to try to change permissions on Mac but are denied, check if you use the admin account and run the command line properly.